 - 1. On the Mailserver, open the Exchange Management Console. - 2.
 Select the Toolbox in the left pane. - 3.
 Double-click the Queue Viewer. - 4.
 Right-click Mailserver.com, and select Remove (without Sending NDR). - 5.
 Close the Queue Viewer. - 6.
 Dismount the Mailbox databases on the mailserver. - 7.
 Restore the original snapshot of the Mailbox databases using the EqualLogic Group Manager. - 8.
 Mount the Mailbox databases on the mailserver. - 9.
 Start LoadGenWin.exe on the client computer. - 10.
 Click Start a New Test. - 11.
 Select use the following saved configuration file. - 12.
 Load the Loadgencfg configuration file, and click Continue. - 13.
-Click Skip recipient management and continue with user group configuration. - 14.
+Click Skip recipient management, and continue with user group configuration. - 14.
 Click Continue. - 15.
 Click Continue. - 16.
 Start the perfmon counter on the Mailserver. - 17.
 Click Skip the initialization and run the simulation immediately. - 18.
 Stop the perfmon counter on the Mailserver after the run is over.

-Disabling Logical Processor on the Intel Xeon Processor E5520
+Disabling Logical Processor

-We disabled Logical Processor (hyper-threading) on the Intel Xeon Processor E5520.
-The Intel Xeon Processor E5506 does not have this option.
+We disabled Logical Processor (hyper-threading) on the Intel Xeon Processor X5550 and Intel Xeon Processor E5540.